allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 ![MySQL Isolation Levels](/images/posts/mysql-isolation-levels.png 'MySQL Isolation Levels')

+One thing to keep in mind is - the consistent non-locking read (multi-versioning to present to a query a snapshot of the database at a point in time) is the default mode in which MySQL processes SELECT statements in READ COMMITTED and REPEATABLE READ isolation levels.
+A consistent read does not set any locks on the tables it accesses, and therefore other sessions are free to modify those tables at the same time a consistent read is being performed on the table.

 ###### READ UNCOMMITTED

 Under this isolation level, SELECT statements are performed in a nonlocking fashion, however such reads are not consistent.
 This looseness allows dirty reads.

 ###### READ COMMITTED

-This isolation level provides *Consistent Nonlocking Reads* which means that MySQL internally uses multi-versioning to present a snapshot of the database at a point in time for a query.
+This isolation level provides *Consistent Nonlocking Reads*, for simple SELECT statements, which means that MySQL internally uses multi-versioning to present a snapshot of the database at a point in time for a query.
 The query sees the changes made by transactions that committed before that point in time, and no changes made by later or uncommitted transactions - avoiding a dirty read.

 However, each consistent read, even within the same transaction, sets and reads its own fresh snapshot.
 Therefore, it does not prevent the non-repeatable read phenomena.